-At Pace, we respect your life experience, so we do not require the GMAT test for admission to the MFP.
+At Pace, we respect your life experience, so we do not require the GMAT test for admission to the Masters in Finance for Professionals.
 We feel that your accomplishments in business, and many times in other advanced degree programs, are sufficient to help us determine your likelihood of success.
 We do not find it appropriate or necessary to require professionals to take a test designed for college students.
-Instead, senior faculty members will meet with you to help determine if your capabilities, skills, and interests match well with what we offer in the Pace MFP program.
+Instead, senior faculty members will meet with you to help determine if your capabilities, skills, and interests match well with what we offer in the Pace Masters in Finance for Professionals program.

 #2 - High flexibility

 We know you can't be in the same place every week.
-That's why you are interested in the MFP program rather than a traditional program.
+That's why you are interested in the Masters in Finance for Professionals program rather than a traditional program.
 Your job frequently demands late hours and, perhaps, extensive travel.
-The Pace MFP program is set up so that you can fully participate in the program when your job or lifestyle does not allow a weekly or even biweekly commitment to one location.
+The Pace Masters in Finance for Professionals program is set up so that you can fully participate in the program when your job or lifestyle does not allow a weekly or even biweekly commitment to one location.
 While our program is intense and highly involving, your presence on campus is required for only one weekend residency every eight weeks for a total of just six residencies during the program.
 This makes it a perfect fit for busy executives who can't commit to leaving the office early enough every week to get to a night class, or every weekend for a Saturday class.
 It is also a great fit for professionals who travel extensively or who may change jobs or locations.

 #3 - Interdisciplinary problem-solving

-At Pace, we believe in learning by doing.
-Every course involves solving a specific business problem and making recommendations to a client.
-Individual learning exercises and discussion board topics are also assigned in each module, but the main focus of the module is on a team project to solve a business problem.
+The "learn by doing" experience involves solving a specific business problem and making recommendations to a client in every learning module.
+Individual learning exercises and discussion board topics are assigned in each module, but the experiential focus is on a team project to solve a business problem.
 Our rankings and recognition highlight this strength for our MS in Finance for Professionals program.

 #4 - Focus

-The Pace MFP is designed so that you can focus all your attention on just one module at a time.
+The Pace Masters in Finance for Professionals is designed so that you can focus all your attention on just one module at a time.
 You are not distracted by trying to learn a wide variety of material all at the same time or working on several projects at once with multiple teams.
 Your can concentrate on just one team project and related learning exercises for each eight week module.

 #5 - Collaboration